TashiWalde/sHoTT/src/simplicial-hott/07-discrete.rzk.md

 ### Discrete types are Segal types

-As an immediate corollary we get that every discrete type is Segal.
+Another immediate corollary is that every discrete type is Segal.

 ```rzk
 #def is-segal-is-discrete uses (extext)